khakhalin/notes/00_to_read_netsci.md

 M. O. Jackson and Y. Zenou.
 Games on networks.
 In P. Young and S. Zamir, editors, Handbook of Game Theory Vol. 4, pages 95–163.
 Elsevier, 2014.

+# Processes as a way to quantify

+.

 # Graph-producing automata

 Eckel, W. (2015).
 Creating an Artificial World with a New Kind of Cellular Automata. arXiv preprint arXiv:1507.05789.